Wasp Barcode Technologies: The Barcode Solution People

 Financial gains

 For employees, using an automated time and attendance system pays massive financial dividends: A study by AffinityLive showed that the U.S. economy loses $7.4 billion every day due to workers who fail to accurately track their time on the clock.
 Many employees keep tabs of their hours only in retrospect, and they often fail to take things like answering emails into account when calculating their hours.
 Quality systems also allow employees to check to see how many vacation days they have left, exactly how much time they’ve spent working this week, and other questions that often bog down HR departments during work hours.
-[Tweet "Our economy loses $7.4 billion every day from workers who inaccurately track time."]
 Of course, this doesn’t mean that employers will have to start doling out larger paychecks if the company invests in an automated system.
 Errors in payroll calculation are rampant, as high as 8%, when the timesheets are done manually, whether by the employees themselves or by those in charge of payroll (who often operate under a substantial time crunch each month).
 Furthermore, time theft such as buddy punching is common and costly: According to the American Payroll Association, the average employee steals four hours and five minutes every week.
 Companies can experience losses of over 2% of gross payroll related to buddy punching alone. clock Overall, tracking time accurately means correct paychecks for employees, peace of mind for employers and fairness for everybody.

 Improved insight into time spent at work